reinaldoacdc/fmx-toast/README.md

 Simple customized toast for firemonkey.

 ## Prerequisites
-<ins> * `[Alcinoe]` For this project I used Alcinoe controls.
+<s> * `[Alcinoe]` For this project I used Alcinoe controls.
 You can dowload and install the component [**here**](https://github.com/Zeus64/alcinoe).
 You can use native controls like TRectangle, TLayout.
 I prefer Alcinoe because the visual look better than Delphi components, and is more fast too.
-Take a time to read about Alcinoe lib. </ins>
+Take a time to read about Alcinoe lib. </s>

  * `[Optional]` For ease I recommend using the [**Boss**](https://github.com/HashLoad/boss) (Dependency Manager for Delphi) for installation.